Harvester Bass Club Official Rules - Approved January 2018

 3. Participation and Eligibility:

 Each tournament registration must be completed in person by the start of the tournament at the time and place listed in the Schedule of Events.
 Tournaments listed as ‘open’ will not require a club membership for either participant.
 All other tournaments require eligible club memberships for all participants.
 No more than 2 persons per boat is permitted.
-Participants are allowed to fish alone but are REQUIRED to wear a legal floatation device the entire tournament.
+Participants are allowed to fish alone.

 One participant in each boat shall have paid their club dues one calendar week prior to that tournament date to be eligible to fish.
 Eligible members may enroll a new member at the event.
 Point of contact for current membership information will be the Secretary/Treasurer or a member of the executive board.